 Over the past decade information culture and technologies of identification have become part of popular discourse, as regimes roll out large modernisation projects aimed at populations and existing structures of governance.
 A growing body of scholars have turned their attention to the study of information culture and its history.
 Information infrastructure offers a material site to connect different bodies of scholarship across the disciplines.

 The workshop was interested in connecting colonial strategies of identification, writing, and storage with recent debates.
-Questions of interest include information ecologies around paper, film, and recent digital storage systems.
-Equally, colonial information theories and contemporary arguments for digital governance may be one of the questions that could emerge in the course of the workshop.
-Technologies of writing, file notings, and digital algorithms in state and private databases are themes that may be brought in by scholars at the workshop.
+Questions of interest included information ecologies around paper, film, and recent digital storage systems.
+Equally, colonial information theories and contemporary arguments for digital governance emerged in the course of the workshop.
+Technologies of writing, file notings, and digital algorithms in state and private databases were themes brought in by scholars at the workshop.

 Participants and Papers: